goks-98/snowpark/README.md

 # SnowPark
-Repo containing sample codebase used to demonstrate snowpark use cases as well as an introduction to GitHub.
+Repo containing sample code used to demonstrate snowpark use cases as well as an introduction to GitHub, DataOps, CI/CD pipelines and more...